Functions preserving positive definiteness for sparse matrices: Introduction

-Following this result, we extend Schoenberg's results by fully characterizing the functions that preserve positive definiteness when applied to every off-diagonal element.
+Following the previous result, we extend Schoenberg's results by fully characterizing the functions that preserve positive definiteness when applied to every off-diagonal element.
 The statement of the main theorem of the paper is given below. \begin{utheorem} Let $0 < \alpha \leq \infty$ and let $f: (-\alpha, \alpha) \rightarrow \mathbb{R}$.
 For every matrix $A = (a_{ij})$, denote by $f^*[A]$ the matrix

-Then $f^*[A]$ is positive semidefinite for every positive semidefinite matrix $A$ with entries in $(-\alpha, \alpha)$ if and only if $f(x) = x g(x)$ where: \begin{enumerate} \item $g$ is analytic on the disc $D(0,\alpha)$; \item $\|g\|_\infty \leq 1$; \item $g$ is absolutely monotonic on $(0, \alpha)$. \end{enumerate} When $\alpha = \infty$, the only functions satisfying the above conditions are the affine functions $f(x) = ax$ for $0 \leq a \leq 1$. \end{utheorem} The above result does come as a surprise.
+Then $f^*[A]$ is positive semidefinite for every symmetric positive semidefinite matrix $A$ with entries in $(-\alpha, \alpha)$ if and only if $f(x) = x g(x)$ where: \begin{enumerate} \item $g$ is analytic on the disc $D(0,\alpha)$; \item $\|g\|_\infty \leq 1$; \item $g$ is absolutely monotonic on $(0, \alpha)$. \end{enumerate} When $\alpha = \infty$, the only functions satisfying the above conditions are the affine functions $f(x) = ax$ for $0 \leq a \leq 1$. \end{utheorem} The above result does come as a surprise.
 It formally demonstrates that, except in trivial cases, no guarantee can be given that applying a function to the off-diagonal elements of a matrix will preserve positive definiteness.
 There are thus no theoretical safeguards that thresholding procedures used in innumerable applications will maintain positive definiteness.

 The remainder of the paper is structured as follows.
 Section \ref{sec:rev:hard} reviews results that have been recently established for hard-thresholding.
 In Section \ref{sec:soft_thres}, a characterization of matrices preserving positive definiteness upon soft-thresholding is given.
 The characterization turns out to have a non-trivial relationship to graphs and the structure of zeros in the original matrix.
 Section \ref{sec:gen_thres} then studies the behavior of positive semidefinite matrices when an arbitrary function $f$ is applied to every element of the matrix.
 A review of previous results from the literature is first given.
 The results are then extended to include the case where the function is applied only to the off-diagonal elements of the matrix.
 A complete characterization of functions preserving positive definiteness in this modern setting is given.
 Finally, Section \ref{sec:eig_inequalities} gives sufficient conditions for a matrix $A$ and a function $f$ so that the matrix $f^*[A]$ remains positive definite.
 In particular, it is shown that the matrix $f^*[A]$ is guaranteed to be positive definite as long as the condition number of $A$ is smaller than an explicit bound. \ \\ \ \\ \emph{Notation: } Throughout the paper, we shall make use of the following graph theoretic notation.
 Let $G=(V,E)$ be an undirected graph with $n \geq 1$ vertices $V = \{1, \dots, n\}$ and edge set $E$.
 Two vertices $a, b \in V$, $a \not= b$, are said to be \emph{adjacent} in $G$ if $(a,b) \in E$.
 A graph is \emph{simple} if it is undirected, and does not have multiple edges or self-loops.
 We will only work with finite simple graphs in this paper.